Assembly guide for the Ergo Jr

 We recommend you to follow carefully the instructions.
-Even if the Ergo Jr can be easily disassembled, it is always disappointing to need to start from scratch again because you forget to configure the motors, a wire is missing, or a motor is reversed.
+Even if the Ergo Jr can be easily disassembled, it is always disappointing to need to start again a part of the assembly because you forget to configure the motors, or a motor is reversed.

 Bill of materials

 Here you will find the complete list of material (BOM) needed to build a Poppy Ergo Jr.